giancarlo/gbc/docs/language-reference.md

 -   No hidden magic, or excessive syntactic sugar.
 -   No unnecessary features.

+## Rules

+-   Variable shadowing is not allowed.
+-   Unused variables are not allowed.
+-   Variables must be defined with a value.

 ## Hello World

 This is a sample of a simple "Hello World" program.
 The _main_ block is our entry point.
 No code is allowed outside of it other than type and function definitions.
 The standard library is always available through the _std_ namespace.
 The pipe `>>` operator will call the `std.out` function passing its left value as an argument.